NathanCordeiro/Brick-Breaker-Game/README.md

 ## Installation

-To play Brick Breaker Blitz:
+To play Brick Breaker :

 1. Clone this repository to your local machine: git clone https://github.com/NathanCordeiro/Brick-Breaker-Game.git